In the 1980s, regulations meant Guinness could no longer say it was good for you. So the brand responded in style.

 The iconic slogan was inspired by a murderer.
 Ad executive Dan Wieden remembered hearing it from Gary Gilmore, an American man awarded the death penalty in 1977 for killing two men after depriving them of their valuables, and used it ten years later when he was creating Nike’s first TV advert.

 An ad at the Superbowl is famously expensive – $7 million for 30 seconds – so water brand Liquid Death used this to their advantage.
 Instead of paying for airtime themselves, they allowed brands to bid to advertise on packages of Liquid Death, which are seen in store by 200 million+ people per week.
-A great way of zigging when others zag, and using existing media effectively.
+A great way of zigging when others zag, and making the most out of existing media.

-In 2000, M&S’s ‘I’m normal’ campaign showed a size 16 woman – unconventionally – to celebrate clothes of all shapes and sizes.
+In 2000, M&S’s ‘I’m normal’ campaign broke new ground by showing a size 16 woman to celebrate clothes of all shapes and sizes.
 Focus groups participants said they loved it, but on air the ad tanked – soon to be replaced by a conventional fashion campaign with models like Twiggy.